ento/gitbook-plugin-wikify/README.md

 ### Directory Index

 The automatically generated index page is pretty bare-bones.
-If you want to use your own index, create a `index.md` file under the directory and it will be copied as-is.
+If you want to use your own index, create an `index.md` file under the directory and it will be copied as-is.

 Any link to a directory will be rewritten as a link to `<dir>/_index.md`.